tienfeek/chute-tutorials/Android/Image Loader Tutorial/README.md

 ##LoadImageActivity.java
 This activity class contains an ImageView that displays the image.
-The image is displayed using the ImageLoader that is initialized in the onCreate() method in LoadImageActivity class.
+The image is displayed using the ImageLoader that is initialized in the <code>onCreate()</code> method in LoadImageActivity class.
 <pre><code>
 ImageLoader loader = ImageLoader.getLoader(LoadImageActivity.this);
 </code></pre>

-The ImageLoader displays an image using its displayImage() method containing String value representing the URL as an argument, and ImageView where the image is placed.
+The ImageLoader displays an image using its <code>displayImage(String url, ImageView imageView)</code> method containing String value representing the URL as an argument, and ImageView where the image is placed.

-If image from SDcard is chosen, String value representing the path of the image is placed as first argument in the displayImage() method.
+If image from SDcard is chosen, String value representing the path of the image is placed as first argument in the <code>displayImage(String url, ImageView imageView)</code> method.
 The path is located using Cursor object.
 <pre><code>
 Cursor cursor = MediaDAO.getMediaPhotos(LoadImageActivity.this);
 			if (cursor != null && cursor.moveToFirst()) {